 But, also, something few consider today is how it damages the soul.
 The soul lasts past death into eternity.
 If we all considered that what we do today in this life determines how we spend ‘forever,’ there would be less pain and less hate in this world.

-So, let’s work on getting along, not jump to conclusions, consider pros and cons of each issue and motivations of each side.
+So, let’s work on getting along, not jump to conclusions, consider the pros and cons of each issue and the motivations of each side.
 We should ask ourselves: Why am I so upset about this?
 What is the source of the underlying grief I feel?
-Even if we don’t believe in eternity, we will be happier in this world if we realize we are not “all that!"
-We’re just another person striving for happiness—maybe in the wrong way.
+Even if we don’t believe in eternity, we will be happier in this world if we realize we are not “all that!”
+We’re just another person striving for happiness—may be in the wrong way.

 Blaise Pascal said, “I would rather live as if there was a God and die to find out there isn’t than to live as if there isn’t and find out there is.”
 It’s called Blaise’s Wager.
 Blaise was a mathematician, a philosopher, a theologian, a physicist!
 So, he wasn’t ignorant!
 He was a wise man providing advice we would do good to follow.